-The integrity of the audit log files can be verified using a cryptographic checksum.
+Secured audit log files are encoded using a cryptographic checksum.
 A cryptographic checksum is calculated for each audit log file and appended to the file and guarantees that an audit log has not been modified since it was created.

 The log data is protected against change or deletion and the manipulation of the logs or logging parameters (such as logging clean-up rules) are under control of a security administrator and monitored regularly.